renaissance-publishing/renaissance/content/chapters/15-wealth-income-and-lifestyles.md

 Instead, investments *generate* wealth for you.
 At the end of each month, for each investment that you have, you may refresh one dot of wealth of the same level, or three dots at a lower level (much as if you had *worked for income* as above, except that the dot or dots you can deplete depends on the *investment's* level and not *your* wealth level).

-Creating an investment involves converting some of your liquid wealth into an illiquid form—that is, essentially, you have to lose a Wealth Dot to create an Investment.
+Creating an investment involves converting some of your liquid wealth into an illiquid form — that is, essentially, you have to lose a Wealth Dot to create an Investment.
 Converting a wealth do to an investment is a 5 shift job and requires a successful Protocol check, Profession: Investor check, or other reasonable check

 Conversely, you can *liquidate* an investment, turning it back into a wealth dot; this is also a 5-shift job, and also requires a Protocol check, Profession: Investor check, or other reasonable check.